 |Bombproof, Quiet, Steady, Calm||Any of these expressions in an advert are a good thing, they’re saying that the horse has a good temperament and won’t be easily spooked|

 |Proven track record, Anyone can ride||These mean that the horse is well trained, a great choice for first time owners|

 What should you avoid when buying a horse?

 If you’re a first time owner then you’ll want to avoid mares that are pregnant (often referred to as in foal), you might think that it would be great to have a foal as well but you won’t be able to ride the mare for a long time and you’ll need to have had plenty of experience before you can even consider raising a foal.

 Horses that are described as not being suitable for beginners should also be avoided unless you’re a very experienced rider.
 They can be difficult to handle and ride.
 At the same time, you should also avoid horses that have health or soundness issues, these horses can often prove to be very expensive when it comes to veterinary bills.

 What should you look out for when buying a horse?

-Horses that have good natures, kind temperaments and are well trained are ideal for new owners and novice riders.
-Understandably though everybody wants a horse like this so, while there are plenty fo horses like this, they’re often sold quickly.
+Horses that have good natures, kind temperaments, and are well trained are ideal for new owners and novice riders.
+Understandably though everybody wants a horse like this so, while there are plenty of horses like this, they’re often sold quickly.

 The horse scoring system